 We believe that parents and carers are our partners in children's learning.
-We try to develop a close working relationship between home and School involving parents in their child's development.
+We try to develop a close working relationship between home and school involving parents in their child's development.
 Some of the ways we encourage this are:

-- • - Talking to parents about their child before their child starts in our School/setting. - Providing an Early Years Parents' Handbook which outlines staff, routines of the day - and a curriculum overview. - Adopting an 'Open Door Policy' so that parents and teachers have the chance to chat informally at the beginning or end of the school day. - Inviting parents to School events during the year including; Come and Play, Sports Day and Christmas Plays. - Sharing termly topics and curriculum overviews on our online platforms. - Inviting parents to EYFS information sessions - Whole School newsletters. - Having an active EYFS 'X' (formerly Twitter) feed on the Junior School 'X' account - Termly Parent/Teacher consultation meetings. - A written report at the end of the academic year.
+- • - Talking to parents about their child before their child starts in our school/setting. - Providing an Early Years Parents' Handbook which outlines staff, routines of the day - and a curriculum overview. - Adopting an 'Open Door Policy' so that parents and teachers have the chance to chat informally at the beginning or end of the school day. - Inviting parents to school events during the year including; Come and Play, Sports Day and Christmas Plays. - Sharing termly topics and curriculum overviews on our online platforms. - Inviting parents to EYFS information sessions - Whole school newsletters. - Termly Parent/Teacher consultation meetings in Reception. - A written report at the end of the academic year. - The children have the opportunity to spend time with their teacher before starting school. - Allowing parents access to the children's online 'Learning Journey' via SeeSaw.

-- The children have the opportunity to spend time with their teacher before starting School. - Allowing parents access to the children's online 'Learning Journey' via SeeSaw. - Providing parents with the opportunity to contribute to their child's online Learning Journey on SeeSaw.
+• Providing parents with the opportunity to contribute to their child's online Learning Journey on SeeSaw.